-The purpose of this TechNote is to provide you with general guidelines on configuration, performance tuning, and monitoring of SYBASE SQL Server 4.2.2 running on NetWare 3.12 or SFT III.
+The purpose of this TechNote is to provide you with general guidelines on configuration, performance tuning, and monitoring of Sybase SQL Server 4.2.2 running on NetWare 3.11 and 4.01.
+At this time, Sybase does not support SQL Server 4.2.2 running on NetWare 3.12 or SFT III.
 The information presented here is based on technical knowledge acquired by Compaq System Engineers while testing these products in a closely controlled and monitored environment.
 By sharing this information with you, Compaq hopes to provide a better understanding of the performance capabilities of the Compaq ProLiant, ProSignia, and Systempro families of servers.

-This TechNote is for system integrators and network administrators with a knowledge of Compaq Server products, SYBASE SQL Server, and NetWare.
-It is a supplement to the Compaq Hardware Reference documentation and the SYBASE SQL Server for Novell NetWare documentation.
+This TechNote is for system integrators and network administrators with a knowledge of Compaq Server products, Sybase SQL Server, and NetWare.
+It is a supplement to the Compaq Hardware Reference documentation and the Sybase SQL Server for Novell NetWare documentation.
 This TechNote provides:

-- General planning and configuration guidelines - Performance tuning and monitoring for SYBASE SQL Server for Novell NetWare
+- General planning and configuration guidelines - Performance tuning and monitoring for Sybase SQL Server for Novell NetWare